Why we built MCP-first hosting

 Typed failures instead of prose

-Every API error carries a code such as REQUIRED_ENV_MISSING, DEPLOY_RATE_LIMITED, DAILY_QUOTA_EXCEEDED, or BUILD_FAILED.
-Those codes map to a small set of recovery actions: set_env_vars, wait_deploy, run_doctor, retry, fix_config, fix_problems, ask_user, and a few others.
+Every API error carries a code.
+REQUIRED_ENV_MISSING.
+DEPLOY_RATE_LIMITED.
+DAILY_QUOTA_EXCEEDED.
+BUILD_FAILED.
+Those codes map to a small set of recovery actions: set_env_vars, wait_deploy, run_doctor, retry, fix_config, fix_problems, ask_user, and a handful of others.

 That means the assistant does not need to parse "please set OPENAI_API_KEY and try again" out of a sentence.
-It gets:
+It gets this instead:

 ``json { "nextAction": "set_env_vars", "args": { "keys": ["OPENAI_API_KEY"] } } ``